Our annual Thanksgiving Day hike around the Hillsdale Neighborhood has always included homemade Scones. We’re happy to continue the tradition.

 - Note, you may have to grant permission to allow the application to access location services.

 The trail’s beginning is marked at the Hillsdale Food Carts, but you can jump in at any point along the way as it is a loop and you will end back where you began.

 This stroll will begin heading across Capitol Highway along Sunset Boulevard to the public library at the corner of Dewitt, where you will turn right.
 At the end of Dewitt, turn left on Cheltenham Street, following the street as it twists and bends, arriving at Terwilliger.
 Cross Terwilliger to the walking path, turn right/south following on to Capitol Highway.
 Cross BOTH streets so you can take the narrow path along the west side of Terwilliger to the first intersection, Vincent Place.
 Follow west to the end of the cul-de-sac where you will find the Scone Station, in the open rear end of an SUV.
-NOTE: for arrival at the Thanksgiving Day Scone Station, shacks will be available from 9:30 to 11 AM only (the location of the scone station is marked by an orange star on the map).
+NOTE: Snacks will be available from 9:30 to 11 am at the Thanksgiving Day Scone Station, so plan your walk to arrive there between those times.
 Enjoy, and continue your walk by returning to the traffic signal and crosswalk at Capitol Highway, crossing Terwilliger and proceeding south along the paved path.